napari/napari/docs/naps/2-conda-based-packaging.md

 At the time of writing, the plugin migration to conda-forge can be considered 90% done, but a long tail of non-trivial packages need to be worked on.
 This is caused by vendored binaries, non-compliant licensing schemes or bad packaging practices.

-Looking forward, a set of guidelines in the plugin development documentation should be added.
+#### Tasks

+* [ ] Add documentation about conda-forge in the release guide
+* [ ] Add documentation about conda-forge in the plugin developer guide
+* [ ] Ensure the cookiecutter template has some notion of conda packaging
+* [ ] Decide which packages need to be governed by the _napari pinnings_ metapackage

 ### Milestone 2: Building conda-based installers for napari